-Shingles is a viral infection that causes a very painful, blistery rash.
-The rash may happen anywhere on your body, but it most commonly wraps around the torso.
-Shingles is caused by the same virus that causes chickenpox.
-After you’ve had chickenpox, the virus remains inactive in your body.
-Later in life, the inactive virus may reactivate, turning into shingles.
+Firstly, shingles, an infection from the chickenpox virus (varicella-zoster virus), causes a very painful, blistery rash.
+After you’ve contracted chickenpox, the virus remains inactive in your body.
+Later in life, the inactive virus may reactivate, turning into shingles (herpes zoster).

 Common shingles symptoms include: